GreenSaladLeaf/Bike-Share/README.md

 ## Key Stakeholders
 The following stakeholders are critical to this analysis and will be involved in reviewing and acting upon the findings:

-Lily Moreno (Director of Marketing): Lily is responsible for the development of Cyclistic’s marketing strategies.
+- **Lily Moreno (Director of Marketing)**: Lily is responsible for the development of Cyclistic’s marketing strategies.
 She has tasked the analytics team with providing insights into how casual riders and annual members use the bikes differently, with the goal of converting more casual riders to annual memberships.

-Cyclistic Marketing Analytics Team: The team, including myself, is responsible for collecting, analyzing, and interpreting the data.
+- **Cyclistic Marketing Analytics Team**: The team, including myself, is responsible for collecting, analyzing, and interpreting the data.
 We will use this analysis to support marketing strategies aimed at increasing annual memberships.

-Cyclistic Executive Team: This group of senior executives will be reviewing the final recommendations to determine whether the proposed marketing strategies will be approved.
+- **Cyclistic Executive Team**: This group of senior executives will be reviewing the final recommendations to determine whether the proposed marketing strategies will be approved.
 Their primary focus is on maximizing the company’s profitability by increasing the number of annual memberships.

 ## Description of Data Sources Used
 For this analysis, Cyclistic's publicly available historical trip data from July 2023 to June 2024 was used.
 The data was provided by Motivate International Inc. under a specific license.
 It includes detailed information about each bike trip, such as ride timestamps, user type, bike type, and station information.
 This dataset allows for an in-depth analysis of bike usage patterns, including trip duration, bike preferences, station usage, and geographic trends.